Maleric view of the chateau!

 Veronique Sanders Van Beek - responsible for Haut Bailly's excellent performances.
 October 2017

-Chateau Haut Bailly is situated well outside the little town of Léognan, between La Louviere and Larrivet Haut Brion.
+Château Haut-Bailly is situated well outside the small town of Léognan, between La Louvière and Larrivet Haut-Brion.
 It's a classified growth and has the appellation Pessac-Léognan.

-Bailly word in the name originates from 1630, when Firmin Le Bailly, a Parisian banker, prepared this estate for commercial development.
-In 1872, Aleide Bellot des Minières was responsible for building the chateau and reorganizing many things at Haut Bailly.
+The name Bailly originates from 1630, when Firmin Le Bailly, a Parisian banker, prepared this estate for commercial development.
+In 1872, Aleide Bellot des Minières was responsible for building the château and reorganizing various aspects of Haut Bailly.

 For some unknown reason, white grape varieties have never been planted at Haut Bailly, and because of that, there's no white wine here.